Everything About Microblading and Permanent Makeup

-Permanent cosmetics - also known as microblading, microstroking, 3D permanent brows and dermal cosmetics - are a form of cosmetic tattooing.
-The permanent cosmetic application uses tiny needles and various techniques and tools that implant pigments into the skin for a more defined shape.
-Since the pigment is being implanted into the skin it must be considered permanent, and yes, it is a tattoo regardless of what you may hear.
-However, the pigments do fade over a time of 1-3 years depending on the skin health and lifestyle, at which time, will require a retouch of the treatment.
+Permanent cosmetics — also known as microblading, microstroking, 3D permanent brows or dermal cosmetics — is a form of cosmetic tattooing.
+Permanent cosmetic application uses tiny needles and various techniques to implant pigments into the skin for a more defined shape.
+Since the pigment is implanted into the skin, it is considered permanent, and yes, it is a tattoo.
+However, the pigments do fade over a period of 1-3 years, depending on skin health and lifestyle.

-Permanent cosmetics in general, are not necessarily intended to replace makeup completely.
-When you are ready to kick up your heels and go out for a night on the town, or want a different look, you can apply as much additional makeup as you wish.
-Permanent cosmetics are a great alternative to those that have suffered from hair loss, cancer, alopecia, over-tweezing, and thinning eyebrows.
-It is also a great alternative to the busy professional, that needs to look her best all of the time, and also great for athletes.
+Permanent cosmetics are not necessarily intended to replace makeup completely.
+When you want to kick up your heels and go out for a night on the town, or simply want a different look, you can apply as much additional makeup as you wish.
+Permanent cosmetics can provide a great alternative to those who suffer from hair loss, alopecia, over-tweezing or thinning eyebrows.
+It is also a great alternative for the busy professional or athlete who needs to look her best all the time.

-Be a savvy consumer!
-Proper training, skills, photographs of work and testimonials are a must!
-For your safety, please do your research and make sure your artist has been trained by an SPCP Trainer Member for permanent makeup fundamentals as well as advanced training.
-Fundamentals training is a minimum of 100 hours from an SPCP Trainer.
-Advanced training can include courses such as: Microblading, Areola and Microneedling that take thousands of hours of practice.
+Be a savvy consumer — training, photographs of work and testimonials are important when choosing an artist.
+Our Custom Beaute artists have all been certified by an SPCP Trainer in permanent makeup fundamentals and have taken advanced training.
+SPCP requires artists to perform a minimum of 100 hours with an trainer before certification.
+Advanced training includes courses such as Microblading, Areola repigmentation or Microneedling which all take thousands of hours of practice.

-Custom Beaute offers permanent eyebrows, lips and eyeliner in Amherst, Buffalo, Tonawanda, Williamsville, Clarence, Grand Island, Niagara Falls and the surrounding western New York area.
-Our staff is certified and trained by our trainer and master artist Sherry Hale.
+Custom Beaute offers permanent eyebrows, lips and eyeliner to Amherst, Buffalo, Tonawanda, Williamsville, Clarence, Grand Island, Niagara Falls and the surrounding Western New York area.
+Our staff is certified by trainer and master artist Sherry Hale.